 Extending your lease not only prevents your flat ownership from returning to the freeholder, but it also increases the value of your flat and can make your flat much easier to mortgage or sell.

 The right to extend your lease begins after two years of ownership, or you can take the benefit of a lease extension from your seller if you are buying a short lease.
 The below list outlines when you should extend your lease and how urgently you should consider your lease extension according to the time remaining on your lease:

 Whatever the unexpired term left on your lease is, contact our enfranchisement solicitors today for specialist advice on lease extension, the associated costs and what, if any, difficulties you may face in extending your lease.

 You will pay a premium to your freeholder for the cost of a lease extension and will need to instruct a specialist valuer at the start of the process to advise you of the expected premium.
 We are able to assist by recommending a valuer who specialises in this field.

-Buying or selling a short lease
+Buying or Selling a Short Lease

-For lease extension costs and an initial discussion regarding extending a lease and to discuss the options and procedures available to you please contact Joanna Botley (email@example.com / 0207 590 9318) or Jade Wilson (firstname.lastname@example.org / 020 7802 4812).
-Alternatively you can visit the contact us section for our office location.
+For lease extension costs, an initial discussion regarding extending a lease and to discuss the options and procedures available to you please contact Joanna Botley (email@example.com / 0207 590 9318) Nathan Woods (firstname.lastname@example.org / 020 7802 4812) or Jade Wilson (email@example.com / 020 7802 4812).